The Sentinel (video game): Legacy

 A preview of a nonexistent sequel called Monolith appeared in 1995 in Italian magazine The Games Machine as an April Fool's Day prank.
 In 1998, the real sequel called Sentinel Returns was released for Windows and PlayStation.
 In December 2020, a freeware game named Monolith, based on that hoax, actually came out and was reviewed in issue 1/86 of Zzap! published by the Airons association in Vigevano.

-Archipelagos (1989) has different gameplay, but a similar surreal environment.

-A number of unofficial remakes and variants of The Sentinel have been written, such as Sentry (1989, MS-DOS), Zenith (2005, Windows freeware), Augmentinel (2019, Windows freeware) and Pinnacle (2023, Linux, Mac and Windows freeware).
+A number of unofficial remakes and variants of The Sentinel have been written, such as Sentry (1998, Windows freeware), Zenith (2005, Windows freeware), Augmentinel (2019, Windows freeware) and Pinnacle (2023, Linux, Mac and Windows freeware).

 Annwn: The Otherworld (2019) has similar gameplay with a Celtic motif and several changes to user interface and level structure.